School of Nursing and Allied Health (SONAH) Programs | REQUIREMENTS

 - Chem105 Principles of Biological Chemistry meets the biology and chemistry requirements.

-- For applicants holding a high school diploma or college credits, the ten-year requirement is defined as: within the last 10 years prior to the start of the program’s first clinical course.
+For applicants with college credits, the ten-year requirement for BIOL 201 Human Anatomy & Physiology I, BIOL 202 Human Anatomy & Physiology II and BIOL 215 Microbiology Courses is defined as: within the last 10 years prior to the start of the program’s first clinical course.

 - GPA of 2.50 required in all courses required for the program.
 Grades that are below a C and completed at CCBC must be repeated before the end of the fall semester of the testing year.